rue or false? The SAT is harder than the ACT.

 MYTH #7: The ACT is easier than the SAT.

 “Easier” depends on the test-taker, not the test.
 The ACT and SAT tests have differences, and you may find one test is easier for you.
 So, take a practice (or official) test of each to find out which is better for you.
+Remember: the Digital SAT is coming in March 2024 which may change some of these comparisons.

 Additional Myth: Math on the ACT is easier than math on the SAT.